-One hundred years ago Bisbee, Arizona, hosted the beginning of the defeat of one of the world’s boldest and most effective labor organizations, the International Workers of the World (IWW) or Wobblies, when 1186 striking copper mine workers were rounded up, loaded into cattle cars, then dumped in the desert of southwest New Mexico at the behest of the mine company owners.
+One hundred years ago Bisbee, Arizona, hosted the beginning of the defeat of one of the world’s boldest and most effective labor organizations, the Industrial Workers of the World (IWW) or Wobblies, when 1186 striking copper mine workers were rounded up, loaded into cattle cars, then dumped in the desert of southwest New Mexico at the behest of the mine company owners.
 Bisbee marked the historic deportation of July 12, 1917, with tributes and activities during all of last July.

 Robert Houston’s Bisbee ’17, first published by Pantheon Books in 1979 and reissued by the University of Arizona Press in 1999, provides a moving fictional account of those events, bringing some of the principal actors on the scene at the time to life.
 These include Sheriff Harry Wheeler, IWW organizer Big Bill Haywood, Calumet and Arizona Mining Company General Manager John Greenway, and Phelps Dodge titan Walter Douglas, the son of Bisbee founder Dr. James Douglas.